 Take the time to print your client list and organize them into the appropriate tax return levels.
 Then, create a process for each level to make the upcoming tax season as efficient as possible.

 Tax season is like a marathon.
 Without the proper preparation, it can be long and grueling.
-Use these four tax season tips to take back control, increase productivity and maximize time savings for your firm.
+Use these four tax season survival tips to take back control, increase productivity and maximize time savings for your firm.